nathan-gardner/SECON2023Robot/README.md

 Give a brief bio for each team member and their broad contribution to the project (no need to be terribly specific).

-Nathan Gardner is an undergraduate Computer Engineering student and is currently a Junior at Tennessee Technological University.
+Nathan Gardner is an undergraduate Computer Engineering student and is currently a Senior at Tennessee Technological University.
 Nathan is Team Lead for the Southeastcon Robotics Competition Hardware Team.

 Madison Kelly

 Fatima Al-Heji

-Luke McGill
+Luke McGill is an undergraduate Electrical Engineering student and is currently a Senior at Tennessee Technological University.
+Luke is just a guy being a dude.

 Mark Beech